 If your business already has an account, you'll need to request ownership in order to manage the page.
 Your request will go to the current page manager to respond to.
 Once you've gained access, you may still need to go through the verification process.

-Once you've created or claimed your page, it's time to make sure that your Google My Business information is as complete and accurate as possible.
+Once you've created or claimed your page, it's time to make sure that your Google Business Profile is as complete and accurate as possible.

 Some things you should think about when completing your information are: